hapijs/hapi/API.md

 Return value: none.

 Note: the validator is only used when validation rules are not pre-compiled schemas.
 When a validation rules is a function or schema object, the rule is used as-is and the validator is not used.
+Note that setting a validator inside a plugin, will cause the validator to only be applied to routes set up by the plugin.

 ```js
 const Hapi = require('@hapi/hapi');